ethereum-optimism/optimism/specs/glossary.md

 A contract placed in the L2 genesis state (i.e. at the start of the chain).

-Optimistic Ethereum has the following predeploys:
+Optimism has the following predeploys:

 - [L1 Attributes Predeployed Contract][l1-attr-predeploy]